GSA/digitalgov.gov/content/posts/2015-08-03-18fs-style-guide-for-open-source-project-documentation.md

 ---
-url: /2015/08/03/18fs-style-guide-for-open-source-project-documentation/
 date: 2015-08-03 10:00:04 -0400
 title: 18F’s Style Guide for Open Source Project Documentation
 summary: 'We routinely publish our best practices in the 18F Guides, and today we&rsquo;re happy to launch a new one: the 18F Open Source Style Guide.
-The Open Source Style Guide is a comprehensive handbook for writing clear, accessible, and user-friendly documentation so that your'
+The Open Source Style Guide is a comprehensive handbook for writing clear, accessible, and user-friendly documentation so that'
 authors:
   - melody-kramer
 categories: